 Bachelor of Fine Arts - Theatre

-The Bachelor of Fine Arts in Theatre degree program is divided into two curricula for students pursuing Performance and students pursing Design/Technical Theatre or Stage Management.
+The Bachelor of Fine Arts in Theatre degree program is divided into two curricula for students pursuing Performance and students pursuing Design and Technology or Stage Management.

 Additionally, in conjunction with Wayne State's MFA in Theatre Management, there are opportunities for undergraduate students to gain experience by working in the Graduate Theatre Management Office or in our Box Office.